Gov. Polis' Office, CDLE Respond To Frustrated Coloradans Seeking Unemployment Assistance

 “He’s supposed to be helping people, and he refuses to acknowledge what’s going on with unemployment in the state of Colorado,” Ripley said.

-CBS4 reached out to the governor for an interview, but got a statement from a spokesperson instead.MORE: Colorado Girl Becomes Eagle Scout On National Boy Scouts Day
+CBS4 reached out to the governor for an interview, but got a statement from a spokesperson instead.MORE: COVID In Colorado: King Soopers Offers Employees $100 To Get Coronavirus Vaccine

 “The Governor understands the challenges facing hardworking people and small businesses who have been impacted by this global pandemic through no fault of their own.
 Months ticked by without any federal relief which is why the Governor in partnership with legislative leadership provided $375 in direct cash payments to Coloradans who were on unemployment and called a special legislative session to provide real relief to Coloradans and small businesses.
 The Governor remains in close contact with CDLE, and the agency will ensure that the new benefits provided for in the federal Continuing Assistance Act are implemented as effectively as possible.
 These programs require complex programming to take into account hundreds of thousands of claimants, all with their own unique issues.
 Phase 2 will begin on 2/22.
 But every time Congress lets the program lapse, or reauthorizes it, or changes the program the state of Colorado is forced to wait for additional federal guidance, and then it takes time to reprogram the system in order to get money out to people and we know they don’t have that kind of time.
 The State has expressed its dissatisfaction with the federal government about this problem and it is our priority to get this benefit out as quickly as possible to all eligible Coloradans.
 Without the upgrades made by CDLE, people would not be receiving benefits for many more weeks but we know there is more work that can be done to help Colorado bounce back stronger than before.”